Bob Delegall

-Robert W. "Bob" Delegall (July 24, 1945 – March 21, 2006) was an American actor, television director and producer.
+Robert W. Delegall (July 24, 1945 – March 21, 2006) was an American actor, television director and producer.
 He has guest starred in number of notable television series namely Adam-12, Good Times, The Six Million Dollar Man, Knots Landing and among other series.

 Life and career

 Delegall was born in Philadelphia, Pennsylvania.
 Along with acting on film and television he appeared in a number of Philadelphia and Broadway theater productions namely The Basic Training of Pavlo Hummel and The Sunshine Train among others.

 Delegall was also an acting coach teaching actors Gregory Hines, Malcolm-Jamal Warner, Michael O'Keefe and Tyra Banks.

 After guest starring in number of notable television series, Delegall pursued a career in television directing and producing in 1997.
 He served as director and producer on the CBS sitcom The Gregory Hines Show followed by directing episodes of the Showtime drama Linc's in 1998.
 He went back to acting in 2003 after a seven-year hiatus.